cjbarre/macroscope/README.md

 `docker-compose up -d`

-Connect to the storage database using the values in the .env file for now, query things in the following schemas.
+Connect to the storage database using the values in the .env file for now.

-- establishment_employment_situation
-- household_employment_situation
+Query things in the warehouse schema.

+Tables are prefixed by an abbreviation of the data source name.

+- ees = establishment employment situation
+- hes = household employment situation
-- jolts
+- jolts = job openings and labor turnover survey

 Known issues: